 Surgical interventions may include:

 - renal artery revascularization by reimplantation or bypass

-Some patients may also have aneurysms (swelling of the blood vessel) of the thoracic and/or abdominal aorta (the main artery that carries blood away from your heart to the rest of your body) or other aortic branch vessels.
-These may require treatment.
-We are committed to comprehensive assessments and patient-centered precision treatments.
+- aneurysms (swelling of the blood vessel) of the thoracic and/or abdominal aorta (the main artery that carries blood away from your heart to the rest of your body) or other aortic branch vessels.
+These may also require surgical repair.

-Our surgical approach to midaortic syndrome considers the length and severity of the narrowing.
-When feasible, patch aortoplasty (reconstruction of a damaged aorta) is the preferred technique for aortic restoration (Figure 2).
+Our surgical approach to midaortic syndrome considers the length and severity of the narrowing alongside patient age/size and potential for further growth.
+When feasible, patch aortoplasty (reconstruction of a damaged aorta, figure 2) is the preferred technique for aortic restoration.

-Open revascularization of both renal (kidney) artery stenosis and midaortic syndrome provides sustainable hypertension benefits in 90% of children treated in our high-volume referral program.
-Nevertheless, interventions in children less than three years old and the presence of coinciding aortic disease increase the likelihood of a later reoperation.
-Those undergoing secondary procedures are less likely to be cured of high blood pressure.
+Open repair of both renal (kidney) artery stenosis and midaortic syndrome provides sustainable blood pressure benefits in 90% of children treated at our high-volume referral program.
+Nevertheless, interventions in children less than three years old and the presence of coinciding aortic disease increase the likelihood of a repeat (future) surgery and those undergoing secondary procedures to salvage a prior treatment failure are less likely to be cured of high blood pressure.

 Established criteria for the diagnosis and management of pediatric renovascular hypertension must consider specific patient’s physical characteristics to define the most appropriate interventions and best practices, especially when balancing the risks of open operative and endovascular interventions.
-Further multi-center investigation of this rare, but debilitating, condition is urgently required to improve the outcomes and quality of life for affected children.
+Further multicenter investigation of this rare and debilitating condition is urgently required to improve the outcomes and quality of life for affected children.
 We are committed to advancing the care of these special children.